vechain/connex/doc/api.md

         "topic2": "0x0000000000000000000000007567d83b7b8d80addcb281a71d54fc7b3364ffed"
     }
 ])
-// Next you can set other options or call apply to execute the filter
+// Next you can set other options or call apply to executes the filter
 ```

 #### Apply